 The New Jersey Superior Court, Appellate Division, ruled last month in Dolores Kleiber v.
 State Farm Ins.
-Co. that the trial court properly entered summary judgment in favor of State Farm in a lawsuit filed by a State Farm insured seeking a declaratory judgment that Plaintiff was entitled to additional optional uninsured motorist (UM) coverage because her insurer failed to offer her optional coverage when she moved from Florida to New Jersey shortly before a car collision she had in the fall of 1999 with an uninsured driver.
+Co. that the trial court properly entered summary judgment in favor of State Farm.
+This case involved in a lawsuit filed by a State Farm insured seeking a declaratory judgment that entitled the Plaintiff to additional optional uninsured motorist (UM) coverage because her insurer failed to offer her optional coverage when she moved from Florida to New Jersey shortly before a car collision she had in the fall of 1999 with an uninsured driver.

-Plaintiff’s attorney’s argument was a stretch, contending that because the policy was issued in Florida, State Farm was obligated to offer her additional coverage because State Farm knew she would be driving her car in New Jersey.
-Accordingly, she claimed that if she had been informed that she was required to obtain insurance in New Jersey, she would have obtained $100,000 in optional UM coverage.
+Plaintiff’s attorney’s argument was a stretch, contending that because the policy was issued in Florida, State Farm offered her additional coverage because State Farm knew she would drive her car in New Jersey.
+She claimed that if they had informed her they required her to get insurance in New Jersey, she would have got $100,000 in optional UM coverage.

 The Appellate Division disagreed, holding that because New Jersey only requires 15/30 coverage under N.J.S.A.
 17:28-1.1(a), there was no evidence that Plaintiff would have purchased additional UM coverage.